DataDog/documentation/content/en/synthetics/mobile_app_testing/mobile_app_tests/steps.md

 {{< img src="mobile_app_testing/open_deep_link.png" alt="Recording an Open Deep Link step in a mobile test" style="width:60%" >}}

-#### Restart Application
+#### Restart application

 This action allows you to restart your application.
-This action will not reinstall the application but instead close and then launch the application again.
+This action does not reinstall the application but instead close and then launch the application again.

 {{< img src="mobile_app_testing/test_steps/restart_application.mp4" alt="Recording how to restart your application" style="width:60%" video=true >}}